kdvolder/spring-blog-2015-03/README.md

 ![navigator]

 Note: We know that the manual step of adding the processor seems like an unnecessary complication.
-We have plans to [automate this further][https://issuetracker.springsource.com/browse/STS-4040] in the future.
+We have plans to [automate this further](https://issuetracker.springsource.com/browse/STS-4040) in the future.

 ## The End

 I hope you enjoyed this Tutorial.
 Comments and questions are welcome.
-In a future follow-up blog-post, coming soon, I will show you some more adanced uses of using `@ConfigurationProperties`.
+In another post, coming soon, I will show you more adanced uses of `@ConfigurationProperties` and how the STS properties editor supports that.

 ## Links